Beyond the Fontaine-Wintenberger theorem: Preliminaries

 \item Contrary to (i), the existence of saturated models is not guaranteed in general without further background set-theoretic assumptions (GCH).
 It is nevertheless harmless to assume it for certain tasks at hand and later remove it by an absoluteness argument, cf. \cite{HaleviKaplan}. \end{enumerate} \end{rem} If $L$ is countable and $\kappa=\aleph_1$, then $M$ is $\aleph_1$-saturated precisely when every decreasing chain of non-empty definable subsets with parameters from $M$, say

 has non-empty intersection.
-Structures in everyday mathematical practice often fail to be $\aleph_1$-saturated (and also $\kappa$-saturated): \begin{example} The ordered set $(\N,<)$ is not $\aleph_1$-saturated because one can take $D_n=\{x\in \N: x>n\}$ and clearly $\bigcap_{n\in \N} D_n = \emptyset$. \end{example} On the other hand, non-principal ultraproducts are always $\aleph_1$-saturated: \begin{fact} [Theorem 6.1.1 \cite{changkeisler}] Let $(M_n)_{n\in \N}$ be a sequence of $L$-structures and $U$ be a non-principal ultrafilter on $\N$.
-Then the ultraproduct $M_U$ is $\aleph_1$-saturated. \end{fact} In particular, it is possible to achieve $\aleph_1$-saturation by passing to an ultrapower, something which will be used extensively throughout.
+Structures in everyday mathematical practice often fail to be $\aleph_1$-saturated: \begin{example} The ordered set $(\N,<)$ is not $\aleph_1$-saturated because one can take $D_n=\{x\in \N: x>n\}$ and clearly $\bigcap_{n\in \N} D_n = \emptyset$. \end{example} On the other hand, non-principal ultraproducts are always $\aleph_1$-saturated: \begin{fact} [Theorem 6.1.1 \cite{changkeisler}] Let $(M_n)_{n\in \N}$ be a sequence of $L$-structures and $U$ be a non-principal ultrafilter on $\N$.
+Then the ultraproduct $\ulim M_i$ is $\aleph_1$-saturated. \end{fact} In particular, it is possible to achieve $\aleph_1$-saturation by passing to a non-principal ultrapower, something which will be used extensively throughout.